F5Networks/f5-azure-arm-templates/experimental/standalone/3nic/existing_stack/README.md

   5. When you are done, click the **Finished** button.

+## Creating virtual servers on the BIG-IP VE

+In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
+To create a BIG-IP virtual server you need to know the private IP address of the IP configuration(s) for each BIG-IP VE network interface created by the template.
+If you need additional virtual servers for your applications/servers, you can add more secondary IP configurations on the Azure network interface, and corresponding virtual servers on the BIG-IP system.
+See https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-multiple-ip-addresses-portal for information on multiple IP addresses.
+**Important**: For 1 NIC BIG-IP VEs, the virtual server configuration uses a wildcard destination address (example: 0.0.0.0/0) and should use different ports (if behind an ALB) or hostnames to differentiate services.

+**To create virtual servers on the BIG-IP system**

+1. Once your BIG-IP VE has launched, open the BIG-IP VE Configuration utility.
+2. On the Main tab, click **Local Traffic > Virtual Servers** and then click the **Create** button.
+3. In the **Name** field, give the Virtual Server a unique name.
+4. In the **Destination/Mask** field, type the Azure secondary private IP address.
+5. In the **Service Port** field, type the appropriate port.
+6. Configure the rest of the virtual server as appropriate.
+7. If you used the Service Discovery iApp template: <br>In the Resources section, from the **Default Pool** list, select the name of the pool created by the iApp.
+8. Click the **Finished** button.
+9. Repeat as necessary.

 ## Deploying Custom Configuration to the BIG-IP (Azure Virtual Machine)

 Once the solution has been deployed there may be a need to perform some additional configuration of the BIG-IP.
 This can be accomplished via traditional methods such as via the GUI, logging into the CLI or using the REST API.
-However, depending on the requirments it might be preferred to perform this custom configuration as a part of the initial deployment of the solution.
+However, depending on the requirements it might be preferred to perform this custom configuration as a part of the initial deployment of the solution.
 This can be accomplished in the below manner.

 Within the Azure Resource Manager (ARM) template there is a variable called **customConfig**, this contains text similar to "### START(INPUT) CUSTOM CONFIGURATION", that can be replaced with custom shell scripting to perform additional configuration of the BIG-IP.
 An example of what it would look like to configure the f5.ip_forwarding iApp is included below.